wilkox/treemapify/README.md

 ## The G20 dataset

-‘treemapify’ includes an example dataset containing statistics about the G-20 group of major world economies.
+treemapify includes an example dataset containing statistics about the G-20 group of major world economies.

 ``` r